Carlos Santana: Shifting styles and spirituality: 1972–1979

-By this time, Bill Graham's management company had assumed responsibility for the affairs of the group.
+By this time Bill Graham's management company had assumed responsibility for the affairs of the group.
 Graham was critical of Santana's move into jazz and felt he needed to concentrate on getting Santana back into the charts with the edgy, streetwise ethnic sound that had made them famous.
 Santana himself was seeing that the group's direction was alienating many fans.
 Although the albums and performances were given good reviews by critics in jazz and jazz fusion circles, sales had plummeted.

 Santana, along with Tom Coster, producer David Rubinson, and Chancler, formed yet another version of Santana, adding vocalist Greg Walker.
 The 1976 album Amigos, which featured the songs "Dance, Sister, Dance" and "Let It Shine", had a strong funk and Latin sound.
 The album received considerable airplay on FM album-oriented rock stations with the instrumental "Europa (Earth's Cry Heaven's Smile)" and re-introduced Santana to the charts.
 In 1976, Rolling Stone ran a second cover story on Santana entitled "Santana Comes Home".
-In February 1976, Santana was presented with fifteen gold disc in Australia, representing sales in excess of 244,000.
+In February 1976, Santana was presented with fifteen gold discs in Australia, representing sales in excess of 244,000.

 The albums conceived through the late 1970s followed the same formula, although with several lineup changes.
 Among the new personnel who joined was current percussionist Raul Rekow, who joined in early 1977.
 Most notable of the band's commercial efforts of this era was a version of the 1960s Zombies hit, "She's Not There", on the 1977 double album Moonflower.

 Santana recorded two solo projects in this time: Oneness: Silver Dreams – Golden Reality, in 1979 and The Swing of Delight in 1980, which featured Herbie Hancock, Wayne Shorter, Ron Carter, and Tony Williams.

 The pressures and temptations of being a high-profile rock musician and requirements of the spiritual lifestyle which guru Sri Chinmoy and his followers demanded were in conflict, and imposed considerable stress upon Santana's lifestyle and marriage.
 He was becoming increasingly disillusioned with what he thought were the unreasonable rules that Chinmoy imposed on his life, and in particular with his refusal to allow Santana and Deborah to start a family.
 He felt too that his fame was being used to increase the guru's visibility.
 Santana and Deborah eventually ended their relationship with Chinmoy in 1982.